Professional contacts use LinkedIn as a communication mechanism.

 Businesses can use LinkedIn with a vanity URL that is specific to their business.
 It makes you more professional and also helps you to be found in LinkedIn.
 Groups offer the opportunity to engage in conversation which can lead to legitimate business contacts.

 People do not realize how helpful LinkedIn is in their day-to-day career and referral base development.
 By logging on each day, you are building a career toolbox with the industry news, forums for conversation and discussion relevant to what is of interest.
-It offers a unique opportunity to be profiled so people can find you if they are looking for your skill sets.
+It offers a unique opportunity to be profiled.
+Then, your skill sets can be front-and-center.
 You should not just have a job profile and description of what you are doing in your current position, rather, you should instead have the totality of your work experience for years in LinkedIn so that you have a history of skill sets for potential referrals to review.